 We suggest you place one leg each side of your drill handle and as the drill may twist in your hand it will swing towards your right leg so that your right leg becomes a guide and helps prevent your wrist being twisted.
 (See the video below)

-The Pro series are all made from carbon steel that has been heat-treated for extra strength and hot dipped galvanised to help protect against rust and corrosion.
+The Pro series are all made from 1008 carbon steel for extra strength and hot dipped galvanised to help protect against rust and corrosion.

 The GroundGrabba Pro series are versatile, incredibly robust and made for most camping or anchoring conditions.
 The GroundGrabba Pro is for most ground substrates that you would find camping.
 They are 300mm in length with a shaft thickness of approx 10mm.
 GroundGrabba Pro is the ultimate ground anchor for tents, tarps, canopies, or other outdoor shelters.

-The GroundGrabba Pro II as above is made from steel but differs from the GroundGrabba Pro (made for general and harder grounds).
-The GroundGrabba Pro II is twice the length (600mm) and has twice the flight (spiral or blade) width for deeper and more solid anchoring in soft grounds or sand.
+The GroundGrabba Pro II as above is made from steel but differs from the GroundGrabba Pro I (made for general and harder grounds).
+The GroundGrabba Pro II is (longer than the Pro I at) 600mm and has the same flight (spiral or blade) width as the Pro I for the deepest and more solid anchoring again in soft grounds or sand.
 In our testing they are the best sand anchoring of its kind.
 GroundGrabba Pro II is for the ultimate anchoring in soft sand or loose ground you will ever need.

-The GroundGrabba Pro is a general-purpose tent peg/stake for medium to hard grounds that really grab the ground like no standard hammer in peg/stake you’ve ever used.
+The GroundGrabba Pro is a general-purpose tent peg/stake for medium to hard grounds that really grab the ground like no standard hammer in pegs you’ve ever used.
 They are extremely strong.

 The GroundGrabba Pro II is for sand, snow or soft to medium grounds for when really needing that extra grab; like for large tarps in high wind like you would experience at the beach of a summers afternoon or a summers afternoon storm.